json-schema-org/blog/pages/posts/w3c-wot-case-study.md

 ## Getting Started

-We invite you to leverage your existing JSON Schema knowledge to play with the Internet of Things through the use of the W3C Web of Things specifications and tools.
+The W3C Web of Things Working Group invite you to leverage your existing JSON Schema knowledge to play with the Internet of Things through the use of the W3C Web of Things specifications and tools.
 You might already have a smart device next to you, just that it does not come with a Thing Description!